Yolinux.com Tutorial

 The name of the access file .htaccess is specified by the httpd.conf directive AccessFileName.

-3. Create the password file /home/domain/public_html/membersonly/.htpasswd using the program htpasswd:
+3. Create (or clobber if it already exists) the password file /home/domain/public_html/membersonly/.htpasswd using the program htpasswd:

 htpasswd -c .htpasswd name-of-user